 - 1. The Legislature finds and declares that: - a.
 The rising cost of hospital-based health care in this State impedes the ability of the State and insurers to provide reasonably priced, comprehensive health insurance to the citizens of the State. - b.
 Hospitals located within the State report more than \$1 billion annually in debts that they are unable to collect. - c.
 The cost of covering the unpaid care represented by the debt is spread among citizens, private insurers, hospitals and the State in the form of higher bills for hospital-based care. - d.
 A significant portion of the uncollected debt is related to copayments and deductibles that are difficult for hospitals to collect efficiently. - e.
 The State's Set off of Individual Liability (SOIL) program has proven to be an administratively efficient means of collecting debts owed to State agencies. - f.
-It is, therefore, in the public interest to create a system for using the State's SOIL program to collect valid hospital debts. - 5.
-Section 2 of P.L.2003, c.112 (C.17B:30-42) is amended to read as follows:
+It is, therefore, in the public interest to create a [New Jersey Hospital Care Payment Commission, the duties of which would include, but not be limited to, creating a] system for using the State's SOIL program to collect valid hospital debts.

+- 23 5.
+Section 2 of P.L.2003, c.112 (C.17B:30-42) is amended to read as follows: - 2.
+As used in this act: